pcaston/OpenPeerPower.github.io/source/_docs/z-wave/devices.markdown

 ## Central Scene support

-The Central Scene command class isn't yet supported in OpenZWave (there is [work in progress](https://github.com/OpenZWave/open-zwave/pull/1125) to provide it it), though Home Assistant has introduced some support with [change 9178](https://github.com/home-assistant/home-assistant/pull/9178) which was part of 0.53 and [documented here](/docs/z-wave/device-specific/#homeseer-switches).
+The Central Scene command class isn't yet supported in OpenZWave (there is [work in progress](https://github.com/OpenZWave/open-zwave/pull/1125) to provide it it), though Open Peer Powerr has introduced some support with [change 9178](https://github.com/home-assistant/home-assistant/pull/9178) which was part of 0.53 and [documented here](/docs/z-wave/device-specific/#homeseer-switches).

 ## Supported Devices

 You can check to see if OpenZWave supports your particular device by looking at the [OpenZWave 1.4 GitHub](https://github.com/OpenZWave/open-zwave/tree/1.4/config).
-Be aware that being listed here doesn't mean that it will be supported in Home Assistant, since the version of OpenZWave used by Home Assistant will often lag the GitHub by a few months.
+Be aware that being listed here doesn't mean that it will be supported in Open Peer Powerr, since the version of OpenZWave used byOpen Peer Powerer will often lag the GitHub by a few months.

 Even if your device isn't listed there, it's likely that it will still work as expected as long as the device complies with the Z-Wave standards.
 The OpenZWave wiki describes how [you can add support](https://github.com/OpenZWave/open-zwave/wiki/Adding-Devices) for your device if it isn't listed.